 In the Insurance Department, Financial Regulation Division, this class is accountable for leading insurance examiners in performing the most complex examinations of the financial and business records of insurance companies to assess financial conditions and market conduct compliance including responsibility for certifying the accuracy and completeness of financial audits, by signature of association examinations.

-This is a working lead level which is distinguished from lower level insurance examiner classes by responsibility for supervising and coordinating the examination work of a team of Examiners on large multi-line insurance companies.
-Incumbents in this class must possess the designation of a Certified Financial Examiner (CFE) or a Certified Public Accountant (CPA).
+This is a working lead level which is distinguished from lower-level insurance examiner classes by responsibility for supervising and coordinating the examination work of a team of Examiners on large multi-line insurance companies.
+Incumbents in this class must possess the designation of either Certified Financial Examiner (CFE), Certified Information System Auditor (CISA) or Certified Public Accountant (CPA).
 Assignments routinely include serving as examiner in charge of association examinations.

 Receives general direction from an Insurance Supervising Examiner or employee of a higher grade.